Get 80% off your plan for your first 3 months*

 Disadvantages of bridge loans

-• Higher interest rates: Rates often exceed traditional loans, and some lenders calculate interest monthly, increasing total costs.
+• Higher interest rates: Pay rates that often exceed traditional loans.
+Some lenders calculate interest monthly, increasing total costs.

-• Additional fees: Expect origination fees, closing costs, and potential prepayment penalties.
+• Additional fees: Pay origination fees, closing costs, and potential prepayment penalties.

 How to get a bridge loan